mtilson/docker-dokuwiki/README.md

             * `DOCKER_DOMAIN=docker.localhost`
     * `BACKUP_USER_EMAIL`
         * backup user email address
+        * used to mark generated public key to be added to the account used to access Git backup repo
+        * used to configure Git global option `user.email` for Git commands used to commit backup data to Git backup repo
+        * used to derive username (as the part of the email address before '@' sign) to configure Git global option `user.name` for Git commands used to commit backup data to Git backup repo
         * used in container ENTRYPOINT only
-        * used to mark generated public key to be added to the account used to access Git backup repo
-        * used to configure Git global option 'user.email' for Git commands used to commit backup data to Git backup repo
-        * used to derive username (from this email address as its part before '@' sign) to configure Git global option 'user.name' for Git commands used to commit backup data to Git backup repo
         * passed from `docker-compose` to container ENTRYPOINT
         * set default to `dokuwiki-backup@example.com` in container ENTRYPOINT if passed empty
         * example
             * `BACKUP_USER_EMAIL=dokuwiki-backup@example.com`
     * `GIT_BACKUP_REPO_URL`
-        * Git remote SSH URL of your repo on Git server to backup wiki content
+        * Git remote URL of your repo on Git server to backup wiki content
             * Git associates a remote URL with a name, which is called `origin` by default, and which you can get with the following command, run within you repo directory
                 * `git remote get-url origin`
-            * SSH URL addresses have the form `git@<gitserver>:<user>/<repo>.git`, which means that user account `<user>` has access to repository `<repo>` on Git server `<gitserver>`.
-To provide access to your Git backup repo you have to add the public key, generated during installation described below, to your `<user>` account on the `<gitserver>` server
         * mandatory in container ENTRYPOINT, validated in `deploy.sh`
         * passed from `docker-compose` to container ENTRYPOINT
         * example